AnhQuoc533/aws-ml-workflow/1-sagemaker/console-tutorial.md

 ### Batch transform jobs
 Batch Transform is a compute job that performs inference using your trained model on large datasets.
 A batch transform job is ideal for large-scale predictions where low latency is not a priority.
 This differs from an endpoint in that endpoints service real-time, individual user requests for inference over time.

-To deploy a model using batch transform:
+To deploy a model with a batch transform job:
 1. Navigate to Amazon SageMaker AI.
 2. In the left navigation sidebar, go to *Inference* → *Batch transform jobs*.
 <p align="center"><img src="img/batch_job.png" width="60%"></p>